 In cases where it becomes necessary to restrain a child on more than one occasion a Positive Handling Plan will be put in place by SLT, parental support will be requested - see Appendix D.

-A list of staff trained in Team Teach is displayed in the staff room, school office, SLT offices - see Appendix E.
+A list of staff trained in Team Teach is displayed in the staff room.

 Recording